drftstatic/vidromancer/landing-page/README.md

-# Digital Videomancer Landing Page
+# Vidromancer Landing Page

-This is the landing page for the Digital Videomancer beta.
+This is the landing page for the Vidromancer beta.

 ## Getting Started